vault27/Foundation/paloalto.md

 **SSL/TLS service profile**

+- Used for: TLS services provided by PA: mgmt TLS server, GP TLS server...
 - Used by Captive portal, GlobalProtect portals and gateways, inbound traffic on the management (MGT) interface, the URL Admin Override feature, and the User-ID™ syslog listening service
 - Device > Certificate Management > SSL/TLS Service Profile
 - Certificate